Share this Article:

 Your natural abilities will stay with you throughout life, and it is highly likely that you will refer to your natural abilities often during your career.
 When you find yourself in a challenging, confusing, or opportunistic career situation, you will refer back to your assessment results for guidance.

-Your Personal Style relates to your ideal work environment, your roles you best play with others, and what types of projects and assignments you will be most effective.
+Your Personal Style relates to your ideal work environment, the roles you best play with others, and what types of projects and assignments you will be most effective.
 Your ideal work environment relates to your physical surroundings.
 Do you work best alone or in a group?
 Do you perform best in a specialized role or are you more of a generalist?
 How are you energized (substantial interaction with others, one on one, or more solitary)?

 Your Driving Abilities are those that will demand expression on the job and in your life.
 Driving abilities relate to how you best solve problems or approach opportunities.
 Driving abilities define the type of reasoning (convergent or divergent) you use to help make decisions.
 Are you a conceptual thinker?
 Do you work better with the theoretical or concrete aspects of an issue?
 Do you “see” seemingly unrelated connections among ideas or concepts?
 Are you good at organizing thoughts or steps in a process?
 Your driving abilities will provide you with your most significant level of career satisfaction and likely lead to your highest earning potential.